 Make and Wear a Cute Herb Garden!

-I actually made this project because no one seemed to be eating them, and I really wanted to try using my recently purchased Protopasta Glitter PLA for something!
+I love all things miniature, and I really wanted to try using my recently purchased Protopasta Glitter PLA for something!

 I will show how I modeled the tiny box in Onshape, 3D Printing then putting it together.
 The entire process was super quick and easy, especially if you just download and print.